ionStici/frontend/3-js/in-depth/sets.md

 console.log(new Set("Hello")); // Set(4) {'H', 'e', 'l', 'o'}
 ```

-After filling the set, it will remove the duplicates.
+After filling the set, it will remove all the duplicates.

+Keep sets in mind when you need to work with unique values, but besides that just continue using arrays.

 <br>